MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

     > [!NOTE]
     >  You should consider which time interval that you want to use for future forecasts so that the time interval is consistent throughout.
 When you enter a forecast quantity, it is valid on the first day of the time interval that you select.
 For example, if you select a month, then you enter the forecast quantity on the first day of the month.
 If you select a quarter, then you enter the forecast quantity on the first day of the first month in the quarter.

 8. In the **View as** field, select how the forecast quantities are shown for the time interval.
 If you select **Net Change**, then the net change in balance is displayed for the time interval.
-If you select **Balance at Date**, then the window displays the balance as of the last day in the time interval.
+If you select **Balance at Date**, then the page displays the balance as of the last day in the time interval.

 > [!NOTE]
 >  You can also edit an existing forecast.
-In the **Demand Forecast Matrix** window, choose the **Copy Demand Forecast** action and populate the **Demand Forecast** window with an existing forecast.
+On the **Demand Forecast Matrix** page, choose the **Copy Demand Forecast** action and populate the **Demand Forecast** page with an existing forecast.
 You can then edit quantities as appropriate.

 ## <a name="see-also"></a>See Also
 [Setting Up Manufacturing](production-configure-production-processes.md)